Smokin Zo's BBQ

 How do I start a BBQ catering quote in Sharon, North Carolina?

 Send the date, address or venue, guest count, timing, menu direction, and any setup notes you already have.
-For Sharon, details around venues, private properties, workplaces, public sites, and community event spaces can change whether truck service, buffet service, or drop-off is the cleaner fit.
+For Sharon, details around venues, private properties, workplaces, public sites, and community event spaces can change whether truck service, Buffet Service, OR drop-off is the cleaner fit.

-What can affect truck, buffet, or drop-off setup in Sharon?
+What can affect truck, Buffet, OR drop-off setup in Sharon?

 We look at how guests will actually move through the meal.
 If the event is tied to venues, private properties, workplaces, public sites, and community event spaces, the quote should reflect setup space, serving pace, access, and whether the food line can stay clean.